Sn. Visual Designer

 Project

-Create a triptych and poster series that embodies three key words of the story of Icarus.
-Finally create a poster that, without words, explains the story in one image.
+Create a triptych and poster series that captures three key themes from the story of Icarus.
+Then design a final poster that tells the story in a single image without using any words.

 Source imagery

-First, I was asked to compile images which represented the story both literally and figuratively.
-The images represented imprisonment, escape, and flight.
+First, I gathered images that represented the story both literally and symbolically, focusing on themes of imprisonment, escape, and flight.

 Action words